Sandhya-Girish/Melanoma-Detection-Assignment/README+(1).md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Sandhya-Girish] - feel free to contact me!